vijay2249/special-guide-todo/README.md

 ### Issues to fix (currently)
   1. All lists if the listname is found can be seen by everyone
   2. Trying to do all delete operations at one route

+## Contributions
+1. Clone the repo
+2. Create a new branch with `git checkout -b <branchName>`
+3. Make changes and do experiments in the new branch
+4. If the app works fine then merge the work into the main branch and then submit the pr
+5. Add your name to contributors.md file